jigx-com/jigx-docs-examples/docs/Preview/Web-view.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/G-oCl4iVXRvDBU9n6IV0C_img7941iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/G-oCl4iVXRvDBU9n6IV0C_img7941iphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/G-oCl4iVXRvDBU9n6IV0C_img7941iphone13blueportrait.png" size="80" position="center" caption}
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/DTcbLVw4GTnRwxMDKjM-e_img7942iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/DTcbLVw4GTnRwxMDKjM-e_img7942iphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/DTcbLVw4GTnRwxMDKjM-e_img7942iphone13blueportrait.png" size="80" position="center" caption}
 :::
 ::::

 This example displays a preview after long-pressing the list-item in the jig.
-It includes the web-view component as well as the go-to actions.&#x20;
+It includes the web-view component as well as the go-to actions.

 As you can see in the code snippet, the original list doesn't include the preview.
 Our `onPress` action allows us to use the preview that is included in the detail jig.

-See the full example of <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/web-view/web-longpress-onPress.jigx" target="_blank">web-longpress-onpress</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/web-view/web-detail.jigx" target="_blank">web-detail </a>on GitHub.
+See the full example of [web-longpress-onpress](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/web-view/web-longpress-onPress.jigx) and [web-detail](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/preview/web-view/web-detail.jigx) on GitHub.

 :::CodeblockTabs
 web-view-longpress-onPress